-This story most certainly looks like a memoir even after the disclaimer saying it is not in the Author’s note.
-May be it came out of his part memory part imagination after visiting an old crumbling house in Mussourie that brought back memories of old times – when it used to be alive with people, people from the upper echelons of the society, their lifestyle, their eccentricities and the lives they dictated.
-Ruskin, as himself narrates the story of Maharani of Mastipur, who was his school time friend and with whom he remained in touch throughout his life.
+Maybe it came out of his part memory part imagination after visiting an old crumbling house in Mussourie.
+That brought back memories of old times – when it used to be alive with people, people from the upper echelons of the society, their lifestyle, their eccentricities and the lives they dictated.
+Ruskin, as himself, narrates the story of Maharani of Mastipur, who was his school time friend.
+And with whom he remained in touch throughout his life.
 He sums up the declining state of the Indian Royalty in this couplet from an American Song:

-Story is primarily based in Mussourie, where the Maharani lived barring some scenes in Delhi where the author off and on lived and in Pondicherry where he meets her after a long hiatus.
-Author in his signature style creates the ambience for you, naming all the colonial buildings and tracing their connections back to their original owners, narrating the coming down hotels, the cinema halls playing Hollywood movies and expat families living there.
+The story is primarily based in Mussourie.
+Where the Maharani lived barring some scenes in Delhi where the author off and on lived.
+And in Pondicherry where he meets her after a long hiatus.
+The author in his signature style creates the ambiance for you, naming all the colonial buildings and tracing their connections back to their original owners.
+Narrating the coming down hotels, the cinema halls playing Hollywood movies and expat families living there.
 He paints the royal residences where there are more animals than humans and where life is a party dipped in alcohol.
-He adds a twist here and there linking the historically known facts to the story and making you wonder if it actually happened this way.
+He adds a twist here and there linking the historically known facts to the story.
+And makes you wonder if it actually happened this way.
 It also adds the suspense element to the story.

 Overall, what makes the book interesting is the Bond’s writing style and his evocative narrative of the places and people in the story, with ample wit and humor in dialogues.